Mashed Potatoes for Two

 • Potatoes on top: Delicious mashed potatoes are critical for the best possible Shepherd’s Pie.

 • Slow cooker: Once the mashed potatoes are ready, you can put them in a crock pot and heat on the LOW setting to keep them warm and fluffy throughout your feast.
-I have never found a mashed potato recipe MADE in a slow cooker that I thought tasted good.
+Or, make it directly in the crock pot using my Slow Cooker Mashed Potato recipe.

 • Fresh herbs: Use the extra fresh herbs to make an herb butter to mix into your mashed potatoes, or simply garnish the spuds with a sprinkle of fresh chopped chives.